Guides

 Before starting a migration, you need a clear picture of what’s on your site.
 Many teams underestimate the number of pages they have, especially those not listed in the sitemap.

-Run a full site crawl to capture every page, not just those listed in the XML sitemap.
+Run a full site scan to capture every page, not just those listed in the XML sitemap.
 Export URLs along with meta titles, descriptions, and internal links.
 This creates the foundation for accurate redirect mapping.

 Document top-performing pages, conversion paths, and key user journeys so they continue to work after migration.
 Also record current performance benchmarks such as Core Web Vitals scores, load times, and Google Search Console data for comparison once the migration is complete.